Last updated Sept. 17, 2021.

 If you are in an unstable housing situation, call the Low Income Housing Coalition of Alabama at 205-939-0411.

 If your landlord changes locks or cuts off utilities to force you out, call Legal Services Alabama at 866-456-4995.

-Keeping your electricity and water services on
+Keeping your electricity and water services active

 If you need utility bill payment assistance through LIHEAP, contact the Community Action Agency (CAA) serving the county where you live.
 Find your local CAA here.

 The Alabama Housing Financing Authority administers a separate fund of $263 million that can help with past due rent and utilities.
 To find out more and apply for assistance, call 833-620-2434 or click here.